ablakey/kestrel/README.md

 # Snakefood

+## Why is ECS so tightly bound to the game?
+It's not a library and I didn't want to add extra verbosity in many places by making it generic.
+There's many better ECS libraries anyway.

 ## Systems are closures?

 I fought with this for a while.
 I don't think I have the best solution here, but it works well enough, even if the ergonomics are weird: